• Skip to primary navigation

 Instructions

-• If using dried cooked beans: follow the instructions below.
-Don't forget to soak the beans overnight.
-Drain the beans saving the broth to use in place of beef broth.
-If using canned beans: drain all liquid and rinse before using.
+• If using dried cooked beans: follow the instructions below on how to cook dry beans (don't forget to soak the beans overnight).
+Drain and save the bean broth from the soaking beans to use in place of beef broth.
+If using canned pinto beans: drain all liquid and rinse before using.

-• Preheat a medium-sized skillet with your fat of choice.
+• Preheat a medium-sized skillet over medium heat with your fat of choice.
 Add onions and garlic and saute until golden and soft, about 8 to 10 minutes.

 • Reduce heat to low and add beans.
 Smash with a back of a mixing spoon or a masher until they are coarsely mashed.
 Hint: Mashing a few at a time is easier.
-Try doing a third of the beans, mash, then add another 1/3 beans and continue.
+Try doing a third of the beans, mash, then add another ⅓ of the beans and continue.

-• Once beans are mashed add broth until beans reach your desired thickness, stir to heat.
+• Once beans are mashed add bean broth or regular broth until beans reach the desired thickness, stirring until heated.
 Top with optional cheese and garnish with fresh cilantro.
 Serve right away

 Don't miss all of our helpful hints, substitution ideas, cooking tips, and other delicious recipes that can be found in our post.
 Check it out!